klraveendranath2007/DISCRETE-FOURIER-TRANSFORM-/README.md

 ### AIM:

- To Obtain DFT and FFT of a given sequence in SCILAB.
+ To Obtain DFT using Direct and FFT of a given sequence in SCILAB.

 ### APPARATUS REQUIRED:
 PC installed with SCILAB.